 - Increase access for students of color, assessing and addressing financial and other factors, and target recruitment of students of color for all HECUA programs.

 - Make administrative changes in policy and procedures regarding hiring and vendors.

 - Assess and strengthen all HECUA programs’ ability to serve students of color; make critical issues of race and power central to all Twin Cities HECUA programs and to all other programs as appropriate.

 - Dedicate professional development funds for ongoing staff training around anti-racism.

 Working groups within the organization developed for each of these goals, and HECUA staff create and engage practices that address them.
 A coordinating committee keeps track of the working groups’ progress and maintains energy at three half-day anti-racism retreats for staff each year.

 HECUA staff have also designed an internal granting process, where staff members can apply for grants of up to $6,000 to advance the organization’s anti-racism work.

 As part of the 2018-2021 Strategic Plan, HECUA has released a public statement of Truth, Race, and Conciliation.
-Read that statement here: HECUA Truth, Race, and Reconciliation Public Statement.
+Read that statement here: HECUA Truth, Race, Reconciliation Statement.